Harvard-MIT Health Sciences and Technology Program

 With that foundation, students will engage in truly immersive clinical experiences, gaining a hands-on understanding of clinical care, medical decision making, and the role of technology in medical practice.
 These experiences will help students become fluent in the language and culture of medicine and gain a first-hand understanding of the opportunities for—and constraints on—applying scientific and technological innovations in health care.

 MEMP students also take part in two seminar classes that help them to integrate science and engineering with medicine while developing their professional skills.
+Then, they design an individualized professional perspectives experience that allows them to explore career paths in an area of their choice: academia, medicine, industry, entrepreneurship, or the public sector.

 A two-stage qualifying examination tests their proficiency in their concentration area, their skill at integrating information from diverse sources into a coherent research proposal, and their ability to defend that research proposal in an oral presentation.